ZioulePang/Artisted-Controlled-Highlights-and-Shadow/README.md

 #Artists Controlled Shadow
-This section is a reproduction of the paper Shading rig: Dynamic Art directed Stylised Shading for 3D Characters Unlike in the paper, the project involves modifying the shadows of objects in space.
+This section is a reproduction of the paper Shading rig: Dynamic Art directed Stylised Shading for 3D Characters Unlike in the paper, the project involves modifying the shadows of objects in world space.

 Comparison as follows：